msh-shiplu/CodeSpace/USAGE.md

 ### Automatic grading

-In the example below, a correct answer (D) will be automatically graded correct by GEM.
-However, if the answer is incorrect, the instructor needs to look at the student's submission and grades it.
+If a problem has an answer (i.e. the last line has the "ANSWER:" tag followed by a 1-line answer), there student submissions will be graded automatically.
+If a student's answer matches the specified answer exactly, the solution is automatically marked correct.
+If they don't match, the solution is marked incorrect.

 ```
 # 5 2 1 Cardinality